nordic-institute/harmony-access-point/Core/Domibus-MSH/upgrade-info.md

 # Domibus upgrade information
+## Domibus 5.1.6 (from 5.1.5)
+                - Replace the Domibus war and the default plugin(s) config file(s), property file(s) and jar(s)
+                - Replace the default dss extension jar into "/domibus/conf/domibus/extensions/lib"
 ## Domibus 5.1.5 (from 5.1.4)
                 - Replace the Domibus war and the default plugin(s) config file(s), property file(s) and jar(s)
                 - Replace the default dss extension jar into "/domibus/conf/domibus/extensions/lib"